 4. Honeywell Bluetooth Smart True HEPA HPA250B Air Purifier (Best Smart Control)

 Honeywell HPA250B is the smart version of the HPA200 model, which can be controlled with a smartphone via Bluetooth.
-Also, this model has a VOC sensor and it can operate automatically based on VOC concentration in the indoor air.
-Honeywell HPA200B uses 2 HEPA filters and you will get 200 cubic feet of clean air per minute on its turbo mode that is suitable for using it in a 310 square feet of room at 5 air exchange rate per hour.
+Also, this model has a VOC sensor, and it can operate automatically based on VOC concentration in the indoor air.
+Honeywell HPA200B uses 2 HEPA filters, and you will get 200 cubic feet of clean air per minute on its turbo mode that is suitable for using it in a 310 square feet of room at five air exchange rate per hour.
 It also has a thin odor cum pre-filter like the HPA200.
 You will get some extra control features from the app.
-Its proximity sensor helps you to start automatically when you reached home.
-The app featured filter life alert for both filters, timer, scheduler and operate modes switcher.
-In addition, you can get your local air quality alert and set the air purifier on auto mode to run based on the air quality in your area.
+Its proximity sensor helps you to start the air purifier automatically when you reached home.
+The app featured filter life alert for both filters, timer, scheduler, and operate modes switcher.
+Besides, you can get your local air quality alert and set the air purifier on auto mode to run based on the air quality in your area.

 Pro and Cons: